viniciusgribas/portfolio/_posts/2022-04-09-Analysis-of-the-Brazilian-power-generation-system.md

 ---
-title: Graphical and Spatial Exploratory Analysis - Brazil Electricity Generation Data from ANEEL
+title: Exploratory Analysis - Brazil Electricity Generation Data from Brazilian National Electric Energy Agency (ANEEL).
 layout: post
 post-image: https://miro.medium.com/max/875/1*nRmKEw04BUz2dPn8wT70JA.jpeg
 description: The project consists of an exploratory data analysis.
 The objective of this analysis is to visualize the Brazilian electric generation system in a diagrammatic and spatial way, extracting insights.
 For this, a dataframe of the GeoDataFrame type was used and, mainly, the power of the Plotly Express library optimized for the Python language.